 Paul Graham first rose to prominence as co-founder of Viaweb, the first ASP (application service provider) software, a product that ushered in the era of practical Internet Retail.

 Viaweb was sold to Yahoo! and re-branded as Yahoo!
 Store.
-Graham has gained some fame since then as a writer, with several books to his credit and a popular personal web site, paulgraham.com, where he has posted material that has helped inspire SPAM-filtering technology, among other things.
+Graham has gained some fame since then as a writer, with several books to his credit and a popular personal website, paulgraham.com, where he has posted material that has helped inspire SPAM-filtering technology, among other things.
 A collection of his essays has been published as a book titled Hackers and Painters.
-As a venture capitalist, Graham’s Y Combinator has provided start-up funding for dozens of firms, including popular Web site reddit.com.
+As a venture capitalist, Graham’s Y Combinator has provided start-up funding for dozens of firms, including the popular Web site reddit.com.

 13. Sergey Brin

 A Russian-born, American billionaire (one of the youngest billionaires on the planet), Sergey Brin is the President of Technology at Google (the company he co-founded with Larry Page).